lukevanin/swiftql/README.md

 Below are some of the goals for SwiftQL, roughly in order of highest priority first.

-- Hash and cache prepared queries for lower overhead on reuse.
+- Finalize prepared statements on deinit.
-- Database transactions.
 - Observable live updating select query results.
 - Define table schemas using the Create statement instead of as metadata classes.
 - SQL GROUP BY syntax.
+- Handle SQLITE_BUSY errors.
 - Bulk import from CSV and data frames.
 - Automatic schema migration when opening a populated database which has an outdated schema.
 - Migrate documentation to Swift-DocC.